-Diabetes and issues with blood sugar are all over the news.
-Every day there are more and more reports of the effects that foods and chemicals have on your long term health, and it's not uncommon to worry about developing these types of problems.
+Diabetes and issues with blood sugar are frequently covered in the news.
+Every day there are numerous reports describe the effects foods and chemicals have on our long term health As such, it's not uncommon for people to worry about how these issues might negatively impact their health and well-being.

-That's why so many people with anxiety wonder if they have hypoglycemia – or low blood sugar.
-Hypoglycemia occurs when there is not enough glucose in the body, starving the brain.
-This article explores whether or not hypoglycemia may be causing your anxiety and how.
+As a consequence, many people with anxiety ponder whether they might have hypoglycemia (low blood sugar).
+Hypoglycemia occurs when there is not enough glucose in the body, starving the brain from necessary resources.

 Worried About Hypoglycemia?
 See a Doctor